-The Vanier Vikings football celebrates their win with the city high school football championship trophy.
+The Vanier Vikings celebrate their 2011 high school football city championship.
 Times-Herald photo by Matthew Gourlie

 The Moose Jaw High School Football League is as healthy as it has ever been at the beginning of the new season.